Different Types of Mortar and Their Uses

 Mortar bonds bricks and other units of masonry together and adheres tiles to an underlayment.
 Mortar provides structural integrity to a wall, floor, or other structure but is flexible enough to allow shifting without cracking.

 Mortar is not the same as cement, concrete, or grout.
 Cement is the binding element found in both mortar and concrete.
 Concrete is a much stronger material than mortar and is often used on its own to build walls, floors, and other building components.
 Grout is formulated without the lime additive found in mortar, and it has high water content.
-Grout doesn’t adhere materials together, but rather serves only to fill the gaps between tiles.
+Grout doesn’t bind materials together, but rather serves only to fill the gaps between tiles.

 While mortar has a lower strength than concrete, it has the ability to retain water, and it has a high air content.
 This means that when temperatures freeze and the water in the mortar expands into ice, the ice moves into the air bubbles, preventing the mortar from cracking.

-One of the most important considerations when laying porcelain and ceramic tile is choosing the right mortar.
+One of the most important considerations when laying porcelain and ceramic tile floors is choosing the right mortar.
 Here, we look at the different types of mortar and their applications.

 Types of Mortar